janabakri/holbertonschool-sorting_algorithms/README.md

 This repository contains implementations of several sorting algorithms in C, completed as part of the Holberton School curriculum.

 The goal of this project is to understand how different sorting algorithms work, how they compare in terms of efficiency, and how their time complexity changes depending on the input.

+Each algorithm:

-Each algorithm sorts data in ascending order and prints the array or list after every swap, as required.
+Sorts data in ascending order

+Prints the array or list after every swap, as required

 The project includes algorithms that work on: